KrishnaNarwade/Financial-Expense-Manager-/README.md

 Jenkins can be used to automate tasks such as building, testing, and deploying software, as well as simplifying continuous integration and continuous delivery (CI/CD) processes.
 It provides varierty of plugins do these process.

+For This Project I created 4 differnet Pipelines i.e. Checkout, Build, Test , Deploy (The app is not deployed , It was juts written as Echo in Jenkins)
+The Build success screenshot can be found [here](https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/main/CICD-%20Jenkins/Expense_tracker_Pipelinescreenshot.png)

+The you also have a look at [congig.xml](https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/main/CICD-%20Jenkins/Exprense_tracker_config.xml) and [log file](https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/main/CICD-%20Jenkins/Expense_tracker_log)

+Also I wanted to learn how to integrate Maven so I interegrated small java written project build with Maven.

+It's Successful build can be found [here](https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/main/CICD-%20Jenkins/Maven_Jenkins_Screenshot.png)

+ These are [log](https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/main/CICD-%20Jenkins/Maven_Jenkins_log) and [config.xml](https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/main/CICD-%20Jenkins/java_maven_config.xml) files for it.

+Theese are [log] and config.xml files for it.

 # 9) IDE
 I choosed Visual studio as an IDE for this Project
 VS Code helps you be instantly productive with syntax highlighting, bracket-matching, auto-indentation, box-selection, snippets, and more